kalinchuk/mark_8_minicomputer/README.md

 ## LED Register Display Board

-The LED Register Display board consists of 32 LEDs (8 for the high address, 8 for the low address, 8 for the address data and 8 for the output data).
+The LED Register Display board is used for displaying the address and contents of memory and output ports.
+It consists of 32 LEDs (8 for the high address, 8 for the low address, 8 for the address data and 8 for the output data).

 * Split and splice a 40-pin connector to create a 41-pin connector
 * Split 40-position dual right-angle connectors to create 8-position dual connectors